 There is an extra 10% service fee to exchange USD for CUC.
 To avoid, I got euros in the US and exchanged in Cuba (you cannot get CUC in US).

-You can exchange $400 at airport in a confusing machine (left) which scans your passport.
-My AirBnB hosts offered to exchange at current rate with me, which I used for remainder of trip.
+You can exchange $400 at airport in a confusing machine (above) which scans your passport.
+My AirBnB hosts offered to exchange at current rate with me, which I took advantage of for remainder of trip.

 Plan your budget, bring extra $, but don’t convert too much, as you can’t bring CUC back.
 (I spent my remainder on cigars at the airport duty free shop).

 Tipping: 10% is customary (for good service); it may be included in bill but not typically.

 I felt very safe, particularly given that the US State Dept ranks Cuba as higher risk (Just dropped to Level 2: Exercise Increased Caution, in August 2018).

 There is a strong police / military presence and severe ramifications for crimes against tourists which seems to be respected.
 The police seem to be a benefit to travelers rather than a risk.

 It’s pretty much impossible to avoid walking down dark alleys at night; try and cut through where the next cross street is lit, stay alert, and walk down the middle of street (main streets such as Obispo in Old Havana are safer).
 There are bicycle taxis, which may be a good option, especially if you’ve had too many mojitos!

 This is a location I would consider getting travel insurance as you would likely need an air evacuation to a U.S. hospital for any serious medical needs.